MS in Data And Information Management

 Is financial aid available?

 Yes, for those who qualify.
-For information related to tuition and financial aid, refer to the Financial Aid Office.
+For information related to tuition and financial aid, refer to the Financial Aid Office

 How much time should I expect to spend on coursework?

 Each course meets for 3 hours each week and students are expected to spend nine hours outside of class (12 hours per class).
-Students working on capstone projects are expected to spend a minimum of twenty hours per work working on their project.
+Students working on capstone projects are expected to spend a minimum of twenty hours per week working on their project.